tholonia/iching_cli/book/intro/content/iching_intro.md

 *<sub>~Hexagram 24 “Return”</sub>*

--   *“The holy man, who understands the mysteries of creation inherent in end and beginning, becomes superior to the limitations of the transitory.
+-   “The holy man, who understands the mysteries of creation inherent in end and beginning, becomes superior to the limitations of the transitory.
 For him, the meaning of time is that in it, the stages of growth can unfold in a clear sequence.
 He is mindful at every moment and uses the **six stages of growth** as if they were six dragons on which he mounts to heaven.”

 *<sub>~Commentary on hexagram 1, the Creative (Wilhelm/Baynes edition).</sub>*

 This shows a general idea of the six steps from an I Ching and tholonic perspective.
-We can see these same six stages in modern applications, one of the many examples being the popular *Transtheoretical Model*[^204] used for addressing issues of growth, recovery, behavior, production, etc. We will use these archetypal qualities as properties of the six lines, not simply because it’s a reasonable presumption, but because the original I Ching texts support these definitions, as will be shown.
+We can see these same six stages in modern applications, one of the many examples being the popular *Transtheoretical Model*[^24] used for addressing issues of growth, recovery, behavior, production, etc. We will use these archetypal qualities as properties of the six lines, not simply because it’s a reasonable presumption, but because the original I Ching texts support these definitions, as will be shown.

-[^204]: Prochaska, J. O., & Velicer, W. F. (1997).
+[^24]: Prochaska, J. O., & Velicer, W. F. (1997).
 The Transtheoretical Model of Health Behavior Change.
 American Journal of Health Promotion, 12(1), 38–48. https://doi.org/10.4278/0890-1171-12.1.38

-For this example, we will use the hexagram 63䷾*~21~* *After Completion*, which represents the perfect or ideal order of the hexagrams.
+To show these similarities, we will use the hexagram 63䷾*~21~* *After Completion*, which represents the “perfect” or ideal order of the hexagrams.

 <center><img src='../Images/simple_lines-1.png' style='width:100%'/></center>